-SR22s are typically needed for a driver to reinstate their driving privileges after an offense such as a DUI conviction or uninsured auto accident.
+SR22s are typically needed for a driver to reinstate their driving privileges after an offense such as a DUI conviction, reckless driving, or uninsured auto accident.
 Drivers who do not own a vehicle but still wish to reinstate their driving privileges may need to provide non-owner SR22 policy.
-Once an SR22 expires or is cancelled, the insurance company will issue an SR-26 certifying the cancelation of the policy.
+Once an SR22 expires or is cancelled, the insurance provider will issue an SR-26 certifying the cancellation of the policy.

-All vehicles in Arizona must carry a minimum liability insurance policy.
+All vehicles in Arizona must carry a minimum coverage liability insurance policy to ensure financial ability to pay for property damage should the situation occur.
 An Arizona driver who has had their registration and/or license suspended for most reasons could be required to provide an SR22 filing for 3 years from the date of reinstatement.

 An SR-22 is a document issued by an auto insurer to the State indicating that you carry sufficient insurance to satisfy that state’s Financial Responsibility Law.
 States demand one from a driver when they have either been convicted of specific crimes or have failed to show evidence of financial responsibility in the even they are found to be at fault in an accident.
 Should an SR-22 be required, you are barred from driving until you provide one and maintain the underlying insurance to support the proof of financial responsibility.